-The quality of motor oil has changed dramatically in the past 30 years, and new demands on lubricants in modern engine design call for oils that meet stringent requirements.
+The quality of motor oil has changed dramatically in the past 30 years and new demands on lubricants in modern engine design call for oils that meet stringent requirements.
 Variations in an oil's ability to meet the requirements determine which service classification rating and viscosity grade it receives.

 Service classifications are determined by the American Petroleum Institute.
 Viscosity grades of oils are determined by the Society of Automotive Engineers.
-These two organizations have set industry standards for motor oils for more than 75 years.
+These two organizations long have set industry standards for motor oils.